A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: Motivating Algorithms

 \subsubsection{Metropolis-Hastings}

-Metropolis-Hastings modifies the transition density by adding rejections to target a prescribed stationary measure.
-Given a Markov Transition Kernel $Q$, the following procedure creates a new Markov Transition Kernel $P$ that has $\pi$ as its invariant measure.
-If the current state is $\xi_n$, then we \textit{propose} a new step $\xi'$ according to the distribution $Q(\xi_n,\ccdot)$; we then \textit{accept} this proposal and set $\xi_{n+1}=\xi'$ with probability $a(\xi_n,\xi')$ where
+The Metropolis--Hastings algorithm modifies a Markov transition kernel by introducing rejections in order to target a prescribed stationary distribution.
+Given a Markov transition kernel $Q$, the following procedure defines a new transition kernel $P$ with invariant distribution $\pi$.
+If the current state is $\xi_n$, we \textit{propose} a new state $\xi'$ according to $Q(\xi_n,\cdot)$.
+We then \textit{accept} this proposal and set $\xi_{n+1} = \xi'$ with probability

-We will refer to $Q$ as the proposal kernel, $a$ as the acceptance probability, and the Markov transition kernel $P$ resulting from the procedure as the Metropolisation of $Q$.
-It is worth noting that to calculate the acceptance probability, one must be able to calculate both the forward probability $Q(\xi,\xi')$ and the backward probability $Q(\xi',\xi)$.
-There are a few (relatively mild) assumptions on $Q$ and $\pi$ to ensure that the Markov chain defined by $P$ converges to a unique stationary state.
-Using Single Node Flip as the proposal for the Metropolis-Hastings algorithm has the advantage that the proposal chain is computationally fast and easy to implement.
-However, we will see that in practice it has a number of drawbacks.
+Otherwise, the proposal is rejected and the chain remains at $\xi_n$.
+We refer to $Q$ as the proposal kernel, $a$ as the acceptance probability, and $P$ as the Metropolization of $Q$.
+Computing the acceptance probability requires evaluating both the forward transition probability $Q(\xi,\xi')$ and the reverse probability $Q(\xi',\xi)$.
+Under mild assumptions on $Q$ and $\pi$, the Markov chain defined by $P$ converges to a unique stationary distribution $\pi$.
+Using the single-node-flip walk as the proposal kernel has the advantage that it is computationally efficient and easy to implement.
+However, in practice, this approach has several drawbacks.